Paradise shelduck: Taxonomy

-Watercolour of a female bird painted by Georg Forster on James Cook's second voyage to the Pacific Ocean.
-This picture is the holotype for the species.
+This watercolour of a female is the holotype for the species, painted by Georg Forster on James Cook's second voyage to the Pacific Ocean.

 The paradise shelduck was formally described in 1789 by the German naturalist Johann Friedrich Gmelin in his revised and expanded edition of Carl Linnaeus's Systema Naturae.
 He placed it with all the other ducks, swans, and geese in the genus Anas and coined the binomial name Anas variegata.
 Gmelin based his description on the "Variegated goose" from New Zealand that had been described in 1785 by the English ornithologist John Latham in his A General Synopsis of Birds.
 The naturalist Joseph Banks had provided Latham with a water-colour drawing of the duck by Georg Forster who had accompanied James Cook on his second voyage to the Pacific Ocean.
 The picture of a female bird was drawn in April 1773 at Dusky Sound, a fiord on the southwest corner of New Zealand.
 This picture is now the holotype for the species and is held by the Natural History Museum in London.

 The paradise shelduck is now placed with five other species in the genus Tadorna that was introduced by the German zoologist Friedrich Boie in 1822.
+The species is monotypic: no subspecies are recognised.

+Etymology

 The genus name comes from the French word Tadorne for the common shelduck.
 The specific epithet variegata is from the Latin variegatus meaning "variegated".
-The species is monotypic: no subspecies are recognised.
 Other common names include painted duck, pari, parry, parrie, and pūtangitangi in Māori.